tzutalin/dlib-android/README.md

 * Prepare an Android device for test

-* [Optional] You can download a specific Android-OpenCV from http://opencv.org/downloads.html.
-Download the version and copy the folders in native SDK to dlib-android/third_party/opencv.
-(Currently, itis 3.1)

-* [Optional] You can use [NDK Download script](https://github.com/tzutalin/android-ndk-downloader) to specify the version of NDK to download

-### Build and Run
+### Build JNI code and shared library for Android application
 * You can change the compiler architecture in dlib-android/jni/Application.mk

-* The way to build native code and copy the shared library to Android Studio's project, dlib-android-app/dlib/src/main/jniLibs
+* The way to build the shared library for Android application

 ```sh
     $ cd [dlib-android]